-The EIS will describe the existing environmental setting for the Project in general and specific terms.
-The description of the environment will include a broad overview of the regional assessment area and progressively more specific descriptions for the local area around the Project components and Project footprint for those Project components.
-Considering the size and shape of the regional assessment areas, and the diverse nature of the lands and resources in those areas, further breakdowns by geographic, ecological and administrative areas are expected.
+The EIS will describe the existing environmental setting for the Project in general as well as in specific terms where necessary.
+The description of the environment will include a broad overview of the regional assessment area and progressively more specific descriptions for the local area around the Project components and Project footprint.
+Considering the size and shape of the regional assessment areas, and the diverse nature of the lands, resources and uses in those areas, further breakdowns by geographic, ecological and administrative areas are expected.
 The EIS will define and provide the rationale for decisions taken regarding spatial and temporal boundaries used for the environmental assessment.

 The EIS will identify and describe available information sources, additional information obtained for assessment purposes, and any outstanding information gaps and deficiencies for each environmental component.
 The implications of information limitations will be considered in relation to effect prediction, mitigation and significance evaluation in the EIS.
-Baseline information will be provided and strengths and weakness of the existing database will be described and discussed.
-Confidence limits will be provided where practical and uncertainties associated with baseline information deficiencies will be discussed.
+Baseline information will be provided and strengths and weakness of the existing databases will be described and discussed.
+Confidence limits will be provided where practical and uncertainties associated with baseline information deficiencies will be noted.

-The description of the environmental setting is intended to provide the context for a more detailed understanding of the potential environmental effects of the Project components and activities on the biophysical and socio-economic environment, and heritage resources.
-Data on the biophysical and socio-economic environments, and heritage resources, including Aboriginal Traditional and local knowledge, will be compiled, described and analyzed in sufficient detail to help select alternative transmission routes and facility locations, and to predict and avoid or minimize potential adverse environmental effects of preferred transmission right-of-ways and facility locations.
+The description of the environmental setting is intended to provide the context for a more detailed understanding of the potential environmental effects of the Project components and activities on the biophysical and, socio-economic environments.
+Data and information on the existing environment, including Aboriginal Traditional and local knowledge, will be compiled, described and analyzed in sufficient detail to help select alternative transmission routes and facility locations, and to predict and avoid or minimize potential adverse environmental effects of preferred transmission rights-of-ways and facility locations.